Understanding mental health problems

 Just like physical illness, mental health problems can happen to anyone and people can recover from and manage.

-Mental health problems are common with at least one in four people experiencing one.
+Mental health problems are common and anyone can experience one.
 Some are more severe than others, and some will have more noticeable symptoms.

 In most cases, they are manageable and people are able to live happy and successful lives.